honeycombio/academy-browser-instrumentation-course/content-scripts/video-automatic-instrumentation-web.md

 ### [Visual] Start Meminator back up, run `./run` in terminal.
 **[Audio]**
-Let's run Meminator again, then validate the results in Honeycomb.
+Let's run Meminator again, generate some fresh traces, then validate the results in Honeycomb.

 ### [Visual] Highlighting traces and spans in Honeycomb UI Web Launchpad
 **[Audio]**